 He wants to find an online dating site that might help him connect with women who have his same hobbies and interests.
 Any suggestions for how I can help my father safely transition back into the dating world?

 This is such an emotionally charged issue for adult children!
 I think you will find many children feel the same way you do.
 At least initially.
 Not wanting to see your Dad alone but not wanting to see him with someone besides your mother is a tough struggle to reconcile.

 It sounds like your Dad may have been thinking about this for a while now.
-In all likelihood, it took a lot of courage for him to broach the subject with you.
+In all likelihood, it took a lot of courage for him to broach the subject of intimacy with you.

 The dating world has definitely changed in the last 50 years since your Dad was single!
 So it’s good that he has you to look out for him.

-What might help is to pull together a few articles about romance and sexuality in later life for you and your Dad to review together.
+What might help is to pull together a few articles about intimacy in later life for you and your Dad to review together.
 A few good ones include: